chenxiachan/chenxiachan.github.io/index.md

+## About me
+Data Scientist with 4+ years of academic research & industry experience in developing data algorithm solutions, bringing insights from data for optimization purposes in diverse industries.
+Proficient in predictive modeling, data-based value proposition, machine learning in human-computer interaction with the research focus on causality, integration of knowledge-based method, as well as uncertainty analysis.
+Passion for collaboration organization, creativity, digitalization, and delivering AI-based adaptive solutions.
 ## Publications
 **2022**
 -	Xia Chen; Philipp Geyer (2022) “Machine assistance in energy-efficient building design: A predictive framework toward dynamic interaction with human decision-making under uncertainty” In : Applied Energy, vol. 307, p.
 118240.
 DOI: 10.1016/j.apenergy.2021.118240.